Blue-capped ifrit: Habitat

-Blue-capped ifrits are endemic to Western New Guinea and Papua New Guinea, being found nowhere else on earth and having a distribution of 388,000 km^{2}.
-They occur in both countries including the Southern Highlands, Western Highlands, Enga, Morobe, and Eastern Highland provinces.
+Blue-capped ifrits are endemic to Western New Guinea and Papua New Guinea, being found nowhere else on earth, with a distribution of 388,000 km^{2}.
+They occur in both countries, including the Southern Highlands, Western Highlands, Enga, Morobe, and Eastern Highland provinces.

 The species mainly lives in subtropical and tropical moist montane forests and is highly dependent on the forest ecosystem.
-It is found from roughly 100 to 4,000 meters (210- 12,070 ft) in elevation, though it is most commonly found at altitudes of 1,500 m or above.
+It is found from roughly 100 to 4,000 meters (210–12,070 ft) in elevation, though it is most commonly found at altitudes of 1,500 m or above.